How can I help my horse shed his winter coat? He is a wooly mammoth, and it seems to be taking forever!

 - Use the world famous elbow grease curry comb action.
 You may need to do this, flick off the hairs, then curry again.
 Some folks like to use a metal curry comb or a shedding blade, and those can be fine in some cases, and they can cause breakage in some cases.
 I would also suggest not using them over any part of your horse's hips, spine, shoulders, legs, etc where the skin covers bone.

 - Invest in grooming gloves, like the ones from Hands On.
-Great for use year round, you can spend half the time by using both hands to groom your hores.
+Great to use all year long, you can spend half the time by using both hands to groom your hores.

 These nubby gloves work wonders for the shedding horse - and they keep your hands clean.